 Seed Round in 2021

 Triastek Co.
 Ltd., established in 2015 and headquartered in Nanjing, China, specializes in the manufacturing of 3D printed pharmaceuticals and related medical equipment.
 The company offers a range of drugs, including blockbuster and orphan drugs, along with complex drug delivery technologies.
-Triastek's portfolio comprises drug 3D printing services, such as formulation design, 3D printing equipment, and drug product development methods, with patents secured in key global markets like China, the US, Europe, and Japan.
-Notably, Triastek owns the Melt Extrusion Deposition (MED) technology, a universally applicable 3D printing method for solid formulations.
-The company's mission is to revolutionize drug delivery, development, and manufacturing through its innovative 3D printing technology.
+Triastek's portfolio includes 3D drug printing services, such as formulation design, equipment, and development methods, with patents secured in key global markets like China, the US, Europe, and Japan.
+Notably, the company owns Melt Extrusion Deposition (MED), a universally applicable 3D printing technology for solid formulations.
+Triastek's mission is to revolutionize drug delivery, development, and manufacturing through its proprietary 3D printing technology.

 Snapmaker